weizhenye/Danmaku/README.md

     shadowColor: '#000',
     shadowOffsetX: 0,
     shadowOffsetY: 0,
+    filter: 'none',
     globalAlpha: 1.0
   }
 });
 ```

 More details about [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

+Tips:
+* You may want to change line spacing by set `line-height` to each comment, a better way is set `line-height` to the container.
+* `canvasStyle.font` uses the same syntax as the [CSS font](https://developer.mozilla.org/en-US/docs/Web/CSS/font) specifier.
+However you can only use `px`, `%`, `em`, `rem` units, I'm sure you don't need others.
+* `canvasStyle.filter` is supported in Chrome 52 and Firefox 49.

 ### Resize
 Do it when you resize container or video.